open-compensation-token-license/license-token-website/wikisrc/open-source-sponsorship.md

 # Open Source Project Sponsorship

 Open source project sponsorship refers to the financial or material support provided to the maintainers and contributors of open source software.
 Open source software plays a critical role in the modern digital ecosystem, powering everything from operating systems to web applications and infrastructure.
 While this software is often offered freely, it requires significant investment in terms of time, skill, and resources.
 Sponsorship provides a way to ensure the sustainability of these projects and acknowledges the efforts of the individuals who create and maintain them.
+For more on this, see [sustainable funding for open source](https://www.license-token.com/wiki/sustainable-funding-for-open-source).

 ---